php-dev-br/laravel-doc-pt-br/scheduling.md

     $schedule->command('emails:send')->withoutOverlapping();

 In this example, the `emails:send` [Artisan command](artisan.md) will be run every minute if it is not already running.
 The `withoutOverlapping` method is especially useful if you have tasks that vary drastically in their execution time, preventing you from predicting exactly how long a given task will take.

-If needed, you may specify how many minutes must pass before the "without overlapping" lock expires.
-By default, the lock will expire after 24 hours:

-    $schedule->command('emails:send')->withoutOverlapping(10);

 <a name="maintenance-mode"></a>
 ### Maintenance Mode